ckormanyos/mpir/README.md

 In order to build this project, the so-called _vsprops_ for YASM are needed.
-These props basically tell VS how to handle the assembler files with YASM and define the command lines needed for assembly to object code.
+These props basically tell VS how to handle the assembler files with YASM and define the appropriate command lines needed.
 Note that your assembly files need to have the extension `.asm`.
 The props from the [ShiftMediaProject/VSYASM](https://github.com/ShiftMediaProject/VSYASM) project have been successfully used in combination with VS2022.